ibm-cloud-docs/vmwaresolutions/archiref/opsprocs/opsprocs-intro.md

 ## Operations management on {{site.data.keyword.cloud_notm}}
 {: #opsprocs-intro-ops-mgmt}

-You can have enterprise tools in place that you can use to monitor and manage your vCenter Server instance.
-Table 1 describes the core components of the vCenter Server environment, why they need to be monitored and how they are monitored by using Operations Management on {{site.data.keyword.cloud_notm}}.
+You can have enterprise tools in place that you can use to monitor and manage your {{site.data.keyword.vcf-auto-short}} instance.
+Table 1 describes the core components of the {{site.data.keyword.vcf-auto-short}} instance, why they need to be monitored and how they are monitored by using Operations Management on {{site.data.keyword.cloud_notm}}.
 For more information, see the reference architecture documentation.

 | Component     | Why | Monitored by |
 | ------------- | --- | ------------ |